 By the time the poachers left, cold and wet from splashing in the waist-deep river, all clear signs of flame had vanished.
 The first gauzy motes of dawn lightened the sky.
 In the leafy silence that followed the thwarted thieves鈥 retreat, beneath the duff at Bertha鈥檚 roots, still-hot embers smoldered and crept through the forest, invisible but surging with the breaking day.

-The post The Detectives Using Tree DNA to Stop Illegal Logging in Its Tracks appeared first on 国产吃瓜黑料 Online.
+The post The Thieves Didn’t Leave Fingerprints.
+Detectives Used Tree DNA To Convict Them Instead. appeared first on 国产吃瓜黑料 Online.

 ]]>